ObzenFlow/obzenflow-fsm/docs/completed/flowip-fsm-001-mutable-context-timeouts-errors.md

 **Next steps (beyond 001)**

-- Runtime adoption:
-  - Ensure all ObzenFlow runtime supervisors and FSM integrations are consistently using the 0.2 `&mut Context` API, removing any remaining `Arc<C>`-style usage except where genuinely shared resources are required.
+- Runtime adoption (done for FlowState RS as part of FLOWIP‑080p):
+  - FlowState RS supervisors (stateful, join, sink, pipeline) now use the 0.2 `&mut Context` API exclusively; there is no remaining Arc‑based context path in the runtime.
+  - Runtime FSM definitions call `FsmBuilder::strict()` by default so that duplicate handlers and invalid initial states become build‑time/boot‑time failures rather than latent bugs, which aligns with 080p’s emphasis on fail‑fast, deterministic draining and contracts.
 - Additional validation (potential follow-up FlowIP):
   - Consider extending strict mode with more invariants once the macro DSL from `flowip-fsm-002-builder-dsl.md` is in place (e.g., coverage checks per state, validation of known state/event sets).
 - DSL front-end: